-Document type and details of when required Guidance and details of further information Policy background Any planning application (excluding householder applications) for building work or an engineering operation where there are trees located on or within 15m or falling distance (whichever is greater) of the site Any trees scheduled for removal should be clearly indicated on the proposal plans.
+Document type and details of when required Guidance and details of further information Policy background Any other uses outside the table e.g. stadium, retail warehouse, clubs, amusement arcades, launderettes, petrol filling stations, taxi businesses, car/vehicle hire businesses, the selling and display of motor vehicles, nightclubs, theatres, hostels, builders yards, garden centres, post offices Travel and ticket agencies, hairdressers, funeral directors, hire shops, and dry cleaners shall be assessed on their merits in discussion with Highways DC.
+20. Tree Survey Required for: • Any planning application for building work or an engineering operation where there are trees located on or within 15m or falling distance (whichever is the greater) of the site.
+A Tree Survey and Tree Constraints Plan should be submitted in accordance with BS5837:2012 Trees in relation to design, demolition and construction - Recommendations Any trees scheduled for removal should be clearly indicated on the proposal plans.
 An Arboricultural Impact Assessment may be requested if trees are implicated in the proposed scheme.
 The method of protecting remaining trees during construction works should be shown on a Tree Protection Plan.
 An Arboricultural Method Statement may also be requested depending on the level of impacts on the retained trees and whether specialist measures are required during any proposed construction.
-Householder applications on sites where excavations would take place within 15m of any tree(s) should indicate the position and crown spread of the tree(s) on the applications plans and details of the species and approximate age(s) should also be provided.
-British Standard 5837: 2012 Trees in relation to design, demolition and construction - Recommendations Local Plan Policy BI01 BMBC SPD Trees & Hedgerows
+Householder applications on sites where excavations would take place within 15m of any tree(s) should indicate the position and crown spread of the tree(s) on the applications plans and details Town & Country Planning (Trees) Regulations 2012 British Standard 5837: 2012 Trees in relation to design, demolition and construction - Recommendations Local Plan Policy BI01 BMBC SPD Trees &